KlauMack/ckan/README.md

 CKAN extensions are used to extend or enhance CKAN's core functionality.
 They allow you to add new features or modify existing behavior without changing the core CKAN code.

-Custonm extensions are created by hooking into CKAN's Interface.
+Custom extensions are created by hooking into CKAN's Interface.
 CKAN provides several interfaces and hooks that allow developers to interact with its core functions:

 1. `IDatasetForm` - used to modify or extend the dataset form fields.
 2. `IDatasetView` - allows to customize the way datasets are viewed on the CKAN site.